18 Aug How to Manage your Finances After your Divorce

 Building your own credit

 When couples divorce, each party must start establishing their personal credit lines if they have not before.
 A personal line of credit can come in handy for obtaining a mortgage or car loan.
 The easiest way to establish personal credit is through the responsible use of a credit card.
 If it is difficult for you to qualify for a traditional credit card, you can apply for a secured card.
 Another option is to use retail cards that are only good at the store that issues them.
 Whichever option you choose, the key to establishing good credit is to keep balances low and make payments on time.
 Check your credit score regularly and make sure any mistakes you find in it are corrected immediately.
 If not, you may find yourself with a bad credit score that could potentially ruin your credit for years to come.
-However, since companies like repair.credit are entirely focused around building up bad credit scores, there’s no reason why you cannot rebuild your credit score to a respectable level again.

 A divorce agreement will assign a portion of the marital debt to each party.
 Pay whichever debts you can upfront.
 Contact creditors you cannot pay immediately to inform them of the situation and work out a reasonable payment plan with them.
-When working with a lender, be honest and up front with them.
+When working with a lender, be honest and upfront with them.
 Also, do not make promises to them that you cannot keep.
 It is also important to keep accurate records of your payments as well as all correspondence you have with the creditor.
 Keep notes on with whom you have spoken, the actions you have promised to take, and promises the creditor made.

 After a divorce, your financial records need to be updated.
-If your ex-spouse is listed as a beneficiary on insurance and retirement documents, be sure to change it to reflect a new person to whom benefits will go in the event of your death if allowable in the terms of your marital settlement agreement.
-Also, if you have written documents that include your ex-spouse’s name and dictate legal information such as power of attorney and executors of state those will need to be changed as well.
+If your ex-spouse is listed as a beneficiary on insurance and retirement documents, be sure to change it to reflect a new person to whom benefits will go in the event of your death is allowable in the terms of your marital settlement agreement.
+Also, if you have written documents that include your ex-spouse’s name and dictate legal information such as the power of attorney and executors of state those will need to be changed as well.